I still remember the first (of many times) that someone told me, 「キャメロンの日本語って、ちょっと女の子っぽいよね。」"Cameron, your Japanese is kind of girly."

 - You need to get it together!

 お前 can have a lot of different nuances depending on the context, but in this case it is expressing the frustration of the speaker.
 I can't remember what I did, but the woman who said this to me was certainly not impressed with my performance.
-Clearly, women also draw on these pronouns that are traditionally considered to be 男言葉 to meet their communicative needs.
+Clearly, women also draw on these pronouns that are typically considered to be 男言葉 to meet their communicative needs.

 Pronoun choice in Japanese is truly an art, as it involves balancing all the intersections of your identity with the specific context of the moment.
 For a deeper look at the layered nuances of individual pronouns, we suggest checking out this article.